Quick Links

 Filing Of Financial Statements Under The Companies Act, 2013

-Complementing this, Section 137 stipulates the filing of these statements with the Registrar of Companies (ROC) within 30 days of the Annual General Meeting (AGM).
+Complementing this, Section 137 stipulates the filing of these statements with the Registrar of Companies (ROC) in Form AOC-4 within 30 days of the Annual General Meeting (AGM).

 Applicability and Timeline of Filing